songxiaoyu/MiXcan/README.md

 authors is 2 GB.
 Authors used a computer with the following
 specification:

-RAM: 32 GB CPU: 2.3 GHz 8-core
+RAM: 32 GB

+CPU: 2.3 GHz 8-core

 ### Software Requirements

 The github package is developed on macOS operating systems.
-The MiXcan pacakge is developed under an open source software R (version 3.5.1).
+The MiXcan pacakge is developed under an open source software R (version 4.1.2).
 Different versions of R can be downloaded at
 <https://cran.r-project.org/>.

-### Package Installtion
+### Package Installation

 With R, users can install the MiXcan package directly from GitHub with [devtools](https://github.com/hadley/devtools):